kdeldycke/awesome-engineering-team-management/readme.md

 ## Recruitment

 You're in a competitive sector in which talents are in high demand.
 Be prepared as a manager to spend a lot of time recruiting people, either to expand your team or fill-in open positions.
-The dynamics now gets interesting too, now that you are on both sides of the hiring process: as a candidate to get a job, and as a recruiter to staff up your team.
+The dynamics gets interesting too, as you are now on both sides of the hiring process: as a candidate to get a job, and as a recruiter to staff up your team.

 ### Job Boards